Beeline (brand): Australia

 In November 2018, it was observed that Beeline owned a range of 1000 numbers with the +61 country code, from +61497906000 to +61497906999.
-Unfortunately, numbers in this range have been used for a technical support scam, posing as a Windows Help Desk in cold calls to Australian and New Zealand numbers.
+Numbers in this range have been used for a technical support scam, posing as a Windows Help Desk in cold calls to Australian and New Zealand numbers.

 Georgia

 The first mobile call with VEON Georgia (brand Beeline) was initiated on 15 March 2007.
 From this time onward, the company has been actively developing and as of today, it provides 1.3 million customers with 2G GSM 900/1800 MHz, 3G 2100 MHz, 4G 800/1800 MHz and 5G wireless services under the name "Cellfie".
-Beeline was later bought out by a Georgian businessman and is no longer owned by Vimpelcom or VEON, being later rebranded to "Cellfie".
+Beeline's Georgia division was later bought out by a Georgian businessman (Khvicha Makatsaria) and is no longer owned by Vimpelcom or VEON, being later rebranded to "Celfie".
+Its current website address is Celfie.ge - and going to Beeline.ge will also redirect you to Celfie's website.

 Laos

 In 2011, Beeline entered Laos as VimpelCom Lao, replacing former Tigo.
 22% shareholding remains with the Lao government.
 3G HSPA+ services began in January 2012.
-Numbers on Beeline Laos are 020-7xxx-xxxx.
-Beeline Laos 4G LTE is expected to be launched soon.
-Now it is on a trial period.
+Numbers on Beeline Laos were 020-7xxx-xxxx.

 Ukraine

 Beeline Ukraine (known as Ukrainian RadioSystems (URS) before February 2007) was a mobile operator in Ukraine with 2.22 million GSM subscribers (February 2007).
-The company operated under Beeline brand.
-In 2010 Beeline merged with Kyivstar.
-Now all Beeline Ukraine subscribers became Kyivstar subscribers.
+In 2010, Beeline merged with Kyivstar.
+As a result, all Beeline subscribers were moved to Kyivstar.

 The company was founded in 1995, and Motorola acquired 49% of the company in 1996.
 URS obtained a GSM-900 license in 1997, but Motorola backed off the venture the same year due to an alleged government favoritism to another mobile operator.
 The Korean Daewoo acquired ownership, although it failed to grow the business, and eventually sold it to a Ukrainian financial group in 2003.
 In November 2005, 100% of the company's ownership was acquired by the Russian VimpelCom for $230 million.
 The deal was surrounded by a controversy involving two major shareholders of VimpelCom: the Russian Alfa Group and Telenor, a Norwegian telecom conglomerate.

 Following the acquisition by VimpelCom, all of the company's services have been rebranded as Beeline, similar to a VimpelCom's major mobile assets in Russia.
 In 2010 Beeline Ukraine (URS) was merged with Kyivstar.
 Now the company operates only under Kyivstar brand.